|Contact Information for Financial Aid|

 Undergraduates who have already received a bachelor’s degree are eligible for loans while pursuing additional majors or bachelor’s degree(s).
 This includes students in double major, minor or dual degree programs who have already met the requirements for one of their majors or degrees and are continuing their education toward the additional major, minor or degree.
 See The Guide for additional information.

 The “graduate special” is not a degree program.
 State and federal financial aid require that the student be enrolled in a program leading to a degree.
 Non-degree undergraduates are likewise not eligible for state and federal aid.
 A private/alternative loan is the only option.

 Yes.
-Any money received as a result of work, whether Work-Study, part-time, on-or off-campus employment, some assistantships or fellowships, is taxable income.
+Any money received as a result of work, whether Work-Study, part-time employment, or graduate assistantships, is taxable income.
 You file a W-4 withholding form at the time you are hired; you receive a W-2 statement of earnings and taxes withheld each calendar year.
-Questions about withholding should be directed to the University’s Payroll Office.
+Questions about withholding should be directed to the University's Payroll Office.

 The IRS publication 970 can answer your questions.
 You can find it at www.irs.gov/pub/irs-pdf/p970.pdf.

 No. Financial aid cannot be received from two different institutions at the same time because you are a “regular” student, that is, expecting to receive a degree only from one school.
 Aid is administered only by that one school.

 Disbursements are monitored by the U.S. Department of Education Disbursement System.
 An “alert” is sent to the colleges to request repayment from the student when repayment by more than one school occurs.